TMiclot/MICLOT/User_Guide/__free_energy.md

 ## 2. Protein binding: *4-distance description* method

-> "You should enjoy the little detours to the fullest.
-Because that's where you'll find things more important than what you want."
-> Ging Freecs, *Hunter X Hunter*

 *Hunter* method from [Potapov *et al.* (2010)](https://doi.org/10.1186/1471-2105-11-374) and [Cohen *et al.* (2009)](https://doi.org/10.1371/journal.pcbi.1000470) ****

 > The favourable energies were accumulated in the $E_{lja}$ term and the repulsive ones in the $E_{ljr}$ term.
 To avoid excessive repulsion due to close placement of atoms during side chain optimization, the repulsive term $E_{ljr}$ was linearized at a cutoff distance $d_{ij}$ < 0.89 [46].